mazureth/analogiq-schemas/utils/README.md

 The validator checks:

-1. Required properties (unitId, name, category, etc.)
+1. Required properties (unitId, name, category, version, etc.)
 2. Property types and formats
 3. Control-specific properties (e.g., min/max for knobs)
 4. Enum values (e.g., category must be one of the predefined values)
+5. Version consistency in unit files:
+   - Filename must match pattern: `unitId-version.json`
+   - The unitId in filename must match unitId property in the file
+   - The version in filename must match version property in the file
+   - Version must follow semantic versioning format

 ## Common Validation Errors